umbraco/UmbracoDocs/Extending/Database/index-v9.md

 It also means that if you need this data to be transferred or kept synchronized between multiple sites or environments, it is up to you to handle this.
 Data stored in custom tables are not supported out of the box by add-ons such as Umbraco Deploy or Umbraco Courier and therefore will not be deployable by default.

-Figuring out how to manage data across multiple environments can be very different between individual sites and there is not one solution that fits all.
+Figuring out how to manage data across multiple environments can be challenging, as there is not one solution that fits all.
 Some sites may have automated database synchronization set up to ensure specific tables in multiple databases are always kept in sync, while others may be better off with scripts moving data around manually on demand.